 25%

-We evaluate fit stability under a pack hood, comfort for 8+ hour continuous wear, under-helmet fit for scrambling, and how well sizing options accommodate different head sizes.
+We weigh reported fit stability under a pack hood, comfort for 8+ hour continuous wear, under-helmet fit for scrambling, and how well sizing options accommodate different head sizes.

 Value